Today we’d like to introduce you to Blake Baldwin.

 Blake, please share your story with us.
 How did you get to where you are today?

-Well, I started playing guitar when I was 13 years old as a freshman in High School.
+Well, I started playing guitar pretty early on in in High School.
 I had some lessons on drums before that but my parents never got me a drum set so I sort of lost interest.
 I do remember I broke one of my Dad’s guitars when I was in band class in 5th grade (sorry Dad).
 He wasn’t a musician per se, but I have some great childhood memories (and embarassing videos) of him and his friends playing guitar and making up goofy songs for us kids on the spot.
-At some point, though in the middle of 9th grade, I was dating this skater punk girl a grade older than me and I saw she had this beat up strat in the corner of her room, and one day I was like “Hey, can I borrow that?”
-I don’t even really know where the impulse came from to be honest.
-Maybe from some desire to get closer to the music I was listening to.
-I’d always had a pretty deep emotional connection to the music I liked and I think this was just another way to live in it.
-I quickly dove in pretty deep and was staying up all night learning songs from my all my favorite bands.

 Not too long after that I was playing in punk and metal bands with my friends.
 Like a lot of people, I graduated from high school not really knowing what I was going to do.
 I definitely didn’t see myself as collegiate material and honestly I didn’t really care either.
-But I had some incredible experiences writing music with some of my best friends and I got serious enough to get through community college and eventually land at CalArts where I studied music.
+But I had some incredible experiences writing music with people and I got serious enough to get through community college and eventually land at CalArts.
 Ultimately though I think it was just about keeping the feelings of joy that came from those early experiences going.

-CalArts was a wild place and along with helping me get some of my chops together, it really set my creativity off in a way I couldn’t even have conceived before going there.
-After I graduated I moved to Northeast LA and I’ve been working as a freelance instrumentalist, songwriter, and composer as well as working on my debut album with some of best friends under the band name “Crooked Barrel of Snakes”.
+After I graduated I moved to Northeast LA and I’ve been working as a teacher, instrumentalist, songwriter, and composer as well as working on my debut album with some really talented friends and musicians.